-- 5.1.11.1.3 If, in the opinion of the umpire, failure to make a good service or a good return or otherwise to comply with the rules is due to a disturbance outside the control of the player. - 5.1.11.1.4 If the rally is interrupted for correction of an error in playing order or ends. - 5.1.11.1.5 If the service is interrupted for warning a player for a service of doubtful correctness. - 5.1.11.1.6 If the conditions of play are disturbed in a way which, in the opinion of the umpire, is likely to affect the outcome of the rally. - 5.1.12 Loss of a Point - 5.1.12.1 Unless the rally is a let, a player will lose a point in the following situations: - 5.1.12.1.1 If the player fails to make a good service. - 5.1.12.1.2 If the player fails to make a good return. - 5.1.12.1.3 If the player obstructs the ball. - 5.1.12.1.4 If the player strikes the ball with a side of the racket blade having an illegal surface. - 5.1.12.1.5 If the player, or anything he/she wears or carries, moves the playing surface while the ball is in play. - 5.1.12.1.6 If the player's free hand touches the playing surface while the ball is in play. - 5.1.12.1.7 If the player or anything he/she wears or carries touches the net assembly while the ball is in play. - 5.1.12.1.8 In doubles, if the player strikes the ball out of proper sequence except where there has been a genuine error in playing order. - 5.2 Modifications for Wheelchair Competition - 5.2.1 All competitors shall compete in wheelchairs. - 5.2.1.1 A cushion of any size and make, of any combination of foam rubber, may be used. - 5.2.1.2 The wheelchair is not required to have a back support. - 5.2.2 The table shall not have any physical barrier that can in any way hinder the normal and legal movement of the competitor's wheelchair. - 5.2.3 In service, the receiver is required to make a good return.
-However, if the receiver strikes the ball before it crosses a sideline or takes a second bounce on his side of the playing surface, the service shall be considered good, and no let shall be called. - 5.2.3.1 In service, wheelchair players are not required to project the ball upward from the palm of the free hand.
+- 1) Unless the rally is a let, a player will lose a point in the following situations: - a) If the player fails to make a good service. - b) If the player fails to make a good return. - c) If the player obstructs the ball. - d) If the player strikes the ball with a side of the racket blade having an illegal surface. - e) If the player, or anything he/she wears or carries, moves the playing surface while the ball is in play. - f) If the player's free hand touches the playing surface while the ball is in play. - g) If the player or anything he/she wears or carries touches the net assembly while the ball is in play. - h) In doubles, if the player strikes the ball out of proper sequence except where there has been a genuine error in playing order.

+2. Modifications for Wheelchair Competition

+- a.
+All competitors shall compete in wheelchairs. - 1) A cushion of any size and make, of any combination of foam rubber, may be used. - 2) The wheelchair is not required to have a back support. - b.
+The table shall not have any physical barrier that can in any way hinder the normal and legal movement of the competitor's wheelchair. - c.
+In service, the receiver is required to make a good return.
+However, if the receiver strikes the ball before it crosses a sideline or takes a second bounce on his side of the playing surface, the service shall be considered good, and no let shall be called. - In service, wheelchair players are not required to project the ball upward from the palm of the free hand.
 Players in these classes may hold the ball and project it upward in any manner.
 Regardless of the method, no spin may be imparted to the ball.
-Responsibility still rests with the server to serve so that the legality of the serve can be checked by the umpire - 5.2.4 Wheelchair players may touch the playing surface with their free hand during play without losing the point; however, they may not use the free hand on the table for support while striking the ball, provided the playing surface has not been moved. - 5.2.5 The competitor's feet or footrests may not touch the floor during play. - 5.2.6 Competitors may not rise noticeably off their cushions during play.

-- 5.2.7 In doubles service, the ball may leave by the sideline of the receiver's right half court.
+Responsibility still rests with the server to serve so that the legality of the serve can be checked by the umpire - d.
+Wheelchair players may touch the playing surface with their free hand during play without losing the point; however, they may not use the free hand on the table for support while striking the ball, provided the playing surface has not been moved. - e.
+The competitor's feet or footrests may not touch the floor during play. - f.
+Competitors may not rise noticeably off their cushions during play. - g.
+In doubles service, the ball may leave by the sideline of the receiver's right half court.
 The server shall first make a good service, and the receiver shall make a good return, and thereafter either player of a pair may return the ball.
 A player's wheelchair shall not protrude beyond an imaginary extension of the center line of the table.
-If it does, the umpire shall award a point to the opposing pair. - 5.3 Individual Skills Competition - 5.3.1 Hand Toss - 5.3.1.1 Athlete uses one or both hands to toss the ball in the air for a period of 30 seconds.
-The athlete may catch or slap the ball and is awarded one point each time the ball hits his/her hand.
-If the athlete loses control of the ball, give him/her another ball and continue the count. - 5.3.2 Racket Bounce - 5.3.2.1 Athlete scores one point for each time he/she uses the racket to bounce the ball upward in the air over the course of 30 seconds.
-If the athlete loses control of the ball, hand him/her another ball and continue the count.
+If it does, the umpire shall award a point to the opposing pair.